cjdbarlow/Part-One/laboratory-assessment-of-liver-function.md

-* Coagulation Assays
+* **Coagulation Assays**
 Clotting factors are produced by the liver.
-Hepatic impairment may result in reduced production, and abnormality of clotting assays, although functional clotting function may be normal (as pro-coagulant proteins are affected to a similar extent).
+Hepatic impairment may result in reduced production and abnormality of clotting assays, although functional clotting function may be normal (as pro-coagulant proteins are affected to a similar extent).
     * INR
     Test of the extrinsic pathway.
     * APTT
     Test of intrinsic pathway.

 ##Metabolic Function
 Transaminases are released when liver parenchyma is damaged, and are used to evaluate metabolic function:
 * ALT
-    * Normal range < 54 U.L<sup>-1</sup>
+Normal range < 54 U.L<sup>-1</sup>.
 * AST
-    * Normal range < 35 U.L<sup>-1</sup>
+Normal range < 35 U.L<sup>-1</sup>.

 ##Obstructive Tests
 * ALP (Alkaline Phosphatase)